syndax-io/flovy-ai-web/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar API Setup Guide

-This guide will help you set up Google Calendar API integration for your Flovy AI Web application.
+This guide will help you set up Google Calendar API integration for your Flovy AI Web application using your business account (faiz@flovy.ai).

+## ✨ Business Account Setup

+**Benefits of using business account:**
+- Better security and organization management
+- Professional appearance in OAuth consent screens
+- Easier team collaboration and access control
+- Better audit trails and compliance

 ## 🚀 Quick Setup

 ### 1. Create Google Cloud Project

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
+2. Make sure you're signed in with your business account (faiz@flovy.ai)
-2. Create a new project or select an existing one
+3. Create a new project or select an existing one
-3. Enable billing (required for API usage)
+4. Enable billing (required for API usage)
+5. **Important**: Use your business account for better security and organization management

 ### 2. Enable Google Calendar API